 They discovered that the high sugar content in developing wrinkled seeds draws in large amounts of water through osmosis, causing the seed to swell.
 The seeds then lose volume as they mature and dry out to give a wrinkled appearance.

-The most significant breakthrough came in 1988, when Prof Alison Smith investigated a report that claimed that wrinkled peas were deficient in an enzyme called ‘starch-branching enzyme (SBE1)’.
+The most significant breakthrough came in 1988, when Professor Alison Smith investigated a report that claimed that wrinkled peas were deficient in an enzyme called ‘starch-branching enzyme (SBE1)’.

 Smith found that the amount of starch in pea seeds depends on the presence or absence of SBE1.
 She observed how wrinkled seeds lack SBE1, which results in reduced starch production and hence higher sugar content and wrinkled seeds.